dusandjovanovic/-spark-yelp-dataset-sentiment-analysis/README.md

 ## Project structure

+Both subtasks are combined and written in a **separate runnable java class** as a signle executable, but are also present in two separate classes.

-Task is located in a **separate runnable java class** and all associted code is located in the `.java` files which will be explained.
-Dataset files and helper text files are placed in the `resources` folder and loaded locally.
+All associted code is located in three `.java` files which will be explained.
+Helper text files (`AFINN-111.txt`, `stopwords.txt`) are placed in the `resources` folder and loaded internaly meaning that these files are pre-bundled.
+Additionally, dataset file `yelp_top_reviewers_with_reviews.csv` should be placed in the `/data` directory.

-`Subtask01PolarityByReview.java` and `Subtask02TopBusinesses.java` are runnable classes for outputing review poalrities and top-k businesses with gathered polaraty values in mind.
-In the end, the class named `Main.java` incorporates both subtasks from separate classes into one job.
+`Subtask01PolarityByReview.java` and `Subtask02TopBusinesses.java` are classes for analysing and outputing __review polarities (sentiment analysis)__ and __top-k businesses based on analysis__ with gathered polaraty values in mind.
+The class named `Main.java` incorporates both subtasks from previously mentioned classes into one executable.

-The location of output files is the outputs/ folder.
-Output folders are named accordingly to the coresponding subtask such where `output-02` is the output folder of the Second subtask and `output-main-topK` is the output folder of the same subtask, just outputed from the shared class.
+__Output folders__ are named accordingly to the coresponding subtask such where `output-02` is the output folder of the second subtask originating from the class `Subtask02TopBusinesses.java`.
+On the other hand `output-main-reviews` and `output-main-topK` are output folders for both the first and the second subtask, just outputed from the shared class `Main.java`.
+All of these folders can be found on the repository and examined.

 ```
 /